The velocity of digital information being produced everyday

 continues to outpace efficient storage and processing capacities.

 The volume of data that must be manipulated presents unique challenges

 in algorithm design, and makes efficiently computing statistics, finding

 interesting patterns, or answering queries difficult in many practical

 settings.
-Our group focuses on developing new models to help reason
+The Search Systems Group focuses on developing new

-We are also interested in understanding how to evaluate the quality
+We are also interested in understanding how to measure the quality

 of results returned in a variety of search and data analytics scenarios,

-and ensure that users' information needs are satisfied.
+and ensure that the users' information needs are satisfied.

-massive data sets, such as information retrieval, natural language
+massive data collections, such as information retrieval, question answering,

 Scalable Algorithm Design